naynoraa/SmartMirror/index.md

   margin-top: 10px;
 }
 ```
-Code that I used in order to change the weather icons into animated ones.
+Code that I used in order to change the weather icons into animated onesin the forecasst section.
+These have extra code to change their size and position in order for them to fit better.

 [![Third Milestone]
 # First Milestone: Setting Up